hashicorp/consul/README.md

 All in all, CoreDNS should be able to provide you with enough functionality to replace parts of BIND 9, Knot, NSD or PowerDNS and SkyDNS.
-Most documentation is in the source and some blog articles can be [found here](https://miek.nl/tags/coredns/).
+Most documentation is in the source and some blog articles can be [found here](https://blog.coredns.io).
 If you do want to use CoreDNS in production, please let us know and how we can help.

 <https://caddyserver.com/> is also full of examples on how to structure a Corefile (renamed from
-Caddyfile when I forked it).
+Caddyfile when forked).

 ## Compilation